Queen Elizabeth, anchor in a storm-tossed Britain, marks 70-year reign - The Boston Globe

 Advertisement

-The queen, however, remains enduringly popular: Her 76% approval rating is No. 1 among the royals, according to a poll last year by market research firm YouGov.
-Charles polled at 45%; Prince William, the next in line, at 66%; and the once-popular Harry at 39%.
+The queen, however, remains enduringly popular: Her 76 percent approval rating is No. 1 among the royals, according to a poll last year by market research firm YouGov.
+Charles polled at 45 percent; Prince William, the next in line, at 66 percent; and the once-popular Harry at 39 percent.

 “She has an instinctive understanding of the soul of the British people,” said Vernon Bogdanor, a professor of government at King’s College London.
 For all of the upheaval in the House of Windsor, he added, “The monarchy is seen as a unifying force of stability and of constitutional democracy.”